Troy Tulowitzki: Career statistics

 In 1291 games over 13 seasons, Tulowitzki posted a .290 batting average (1391-for-4804) with 762 runs scored, 264 doubles, 24 triples, 225 home runs, 780 RBI, 57 stolen bases, 511 walks, .361 on-base percentage, and .495 slugging percentage.
 Defensively, he recorded a .985 fielding percentage playing every inning of his MLB career at shortstop.
 He is virtually tied with Omar Vizquel for highest all-time career fielding percentage as a shortstop.
-In 35 postseason games, he hit just .213 with 4 home runs and 22 RBI but handled 146 total chances (58 putouts,88 assists) without an error for a perfect 1.000 fielding percentage in postseason play.
+In 35 postseason games, he hit just .213 with 4 home runs and 22 RBI but handled 146 total chances (58 putouts, 88 assists) without an error for a perfect 1.000 fielding percentage in postseason play.

 Coaching career

 Upon retiring as a player, Tulowitzki was hired by the Texas Longhorns as an assistant coach.
-With the Longhorns, he specializes as a hitting and infield coach.
+With the Longhorns, he specialized as a hitting and infield coach.
 In 2021, he coached the USA Baseball collegiate baseball team.
-He decided not to return after three seasons with the Longhorns.
+He briefly decided to leave the Longhorns after four seasons with the team, but rejoined after coach Jim Schlossnagle was hired and the hitting coach spot became available.

 Personal life

-Tulowitzki is of Polish descent, Tulowitzki has a sister, Tiffany, who plays softball, and a brother, Tyler, who played baseball for San Francisco State University.
+Tulowitzki is of Polish descent.
+He has a sister, Tiffany, who plays softball, and a brother, Tyler, who played baseball for San Francisco State University.

 Tulowitzki's favorite player growing up was Derek Jeter.
 His jersey number with the Rockies and Blue Jays was No. 2, due to his admiration of Jeter.
-In a television interview with ESPN, Tulowitzki stated that his favorite team growing up was the Oakland Athletics and that his favorite musical artist is Jay-Z.

 In November 2009, Tulowitzki married his high school sweetheart, Danyll Gammon, in Portola Valley, California.
 In January 2014, the Tulowitzkis welcomed a son.
 They reside in Austin, Texas.